GoClipse/goclipse/documentation/UserGuide.md

 Open Definition is also available in the editor context menu and by means of editor *hyper-linking* (hold Ctrl and click on a reference with the mouse cursor).

-> This functionality is provided by the [Go Oracle](http://golang.org/s/oracle-user-manual) tool.
-If there is a problem with this operation, a diagnostics log with the output of oracle can be seen in the `Go Tools Log` console page in the Eclipse Console view.
+> This functionality is provided by either `godef` or `guru`.
+If there is a problem with this operation, a diagnostics log with the output of the tool can be seen in the `Go Tools Log` console page in the Eclipse Console view.

 ### Launch and Debug:
 To run a Go project that builds to an executable, you will need to create a launch configuration.
 Locate the main menu, open `Run / Run Configurations...`.
 Then double click `Go Application` to create a new launch, and configure it accordingly.
 You can run these launches from the `Run Configurations...`, or for quicker access, from the Launch button in the Eclipse toolbar.
 You will need to specify a Go package as the build target for the launch.